-The irrigation application area will be approximately 3.5 hectares (ha) and will be divided into irrigation zones.
-Up to 100,000 litres per day of treated wastewater will be pumped to the irrigation area.
+The irrigation application area will be approximately 21 hectares (ha) and will be divided into irrigation zones.
 Sprinklers will be used to evenly distribute the treated wastewater at a maximum rate of approximately 3 millimetres per square metre per day.
 This application rate is conservative and will minimise risk of surface pooling and runoff (True Water Australia, 2018).